AfroMetal/concurrent-railroad-go/README.md

     save statistics data to file specified by `filename` (default `input`) -verbose
     turn verbose mode on (off by default)
+-dot
+    generate .dot graph file or railway and exit
 ```

 #### Configuration file: ####